batrudinych/s3-redeploy/README.md

 Along with difference application, the updated map of hashes is uploaded to S3.
 If CloudFront distribution id is supplied, an invalidation will be created once sync process is complete.

+A remotely stored dictionary is the main advantage of this package.
+It is a simple, gzipped file with a description of current state of S3 bucket.
+It drastically increases processing speed and provides an ability to decrease number of S3 requests.

 The process may be tuned using flags mentioned above in different ways.
 See list of options.

 **IMPORTANT:** If you change the state of bucket manually, the contents of the dictionary will not be updated.
 Thus, perform all the bucket update operations through the script or consider manual dictionary removal / `--ignore-map` flag usage, which will let the dictionary to be computed again and stored on the next script invocation.

 ## Tests
 Clone the repo and run the following command: